determined-ai/determined/docs/reference/config/experiment-config-reference.rst

 ``priority``
    The priority assigned to this experiment.
 Only applicable when using the ``priority`` scheduler.
    Experiments with smaller priority values are scheduled before experiments with higher priority values.
-If using Kubernetes, the opposite is true; experiments with higher priorites are scheduled before those with lower priorities.
+If using Kubernetes, the opposite is true; experiments with higher priorities are scheduled before those with lower priorities.
 Refer to :ref:`scheduling` for more information.

 ``resource_pool``